sjbylo/container-workshop/03-build-image-with-app/README.md

 Similar to a previous lab, you should see the python application starting up and then listening on port 8080.

-IMPORTANT: If you are using Docker on your laptop, use this command (with the option "-p 8080:8080"):
+`IMPORTANT`: If you are using Docker on your laptop, use this command (with the option "-p 8080:8080"):
 ```
 docker run -it --rm -p 8080:8080 --name=vote-app flask-vote-app:latest
 ```

-IMPORTANT: If you are using Docker on the server, use this command (without the "-p" option):
+`IMPORTANT`: If you are using Docker on the server, use this command (without the "-p" option):
 ```
 docker run -it --rm --name=vote-app flask-vote-app:latest
 ```